appleraincoat/tp/docs/DeveloperGuide.md

 #### Design Considerations

 **Compulsory fields** include: Name, Phone Number, Income, Email, Address, Family Size, Buyer / Seller Tag, Housing Type.<br>
-We are cautious to choose compulsory fields that are important for real-estate agents, making them compulsory fields.
+* We chose these fields to be compulsory as they are critical for the real estate agent to make informed decisions and recommendations for their clients.
-While they may not be **absolutely necessary** for all clients, we believe that the cost of missing out on these fields outweighs the hassle of making them compulsory.
+* While they may not be **absolutely necessary** for all clients, we believe that the cost of missing out on these fields outweighs the hassle of making them compulsory.
-For example, missing out on the family size may not be critical for a buyer who is single and is searching for a bachelor pad, but is critical for a family of 7 who needs a large enough house for all 7 of them.
+* For example, missing out on the family size may not be critical for a buyer who is single and is searching for a bachelor pad, but is critical for a family of 7 who needs a large enough house for all 7 of them.
-These fields are also made necessary for both buyers and sellers, even though they may be intuitively be more suitable for either seller or buyer.
-For example, while the income may not be absolutely necessary for a seller, it is important information if the agent would like to make recommendations for future properties for own-stay or investment purposes.
+* These fields are also made necessary for both buyers and sellers, even though they may be intuitively be more suitable for either seller or buyer.
+* For example, while the income may not be absolutely necessary for a seller, it is important information if the agent would like to make recommendations for future properties for own-stay or investment purposes.

 **Optional fields** include: Remark, Birthday
 A real estate agent may not have any remark for a client yet, and wishes to leave Remark empty.